 Level of Difficulty: Very easy.
 Hong Kong is one of the easiest cities in Asia to navigate, especially for English speakers.

 Airline/Routing: United from San Francisco to Hong Kong.
 We departed on Air Asia direct to Chiang Mai, Thailand.

 Trip Length: 2 days, 3 nights.
 We arrived late from the US and departed in the morning to Thailand.

 Days of School Missed: Zero (Christmas break)

-Cost Factors: We splurged on the Peninsula Hong Kong for roughly $500/night, but there are a lot of good, less-expensive hotels in the city so you can definitely see Hong Kong without breaking the bank.
+Cost Factors: We splurged on the Peninsula Hong Kong for roughly $500/night.
 We booked through Lauren Maggard at Jet Set World Travel, which got us a check-in gift (chocolates!), daily breakfast for two and a $100 meal credit, which covered most of our Lobby dinner.

 Other Hotel: If you don’t want to opt for the Peninsula, check out the Kowloon Shangri-La.
 It’s maybe a 10-minute walk away and is the best deal in Hong Kong for a 5-star hotel with a view of the harbor.